- Delicious three to four course lunch

-To book any date on request please send a request to firstname.lastname@example.org
+To book a wild food foraging experience for any date on request please send a request to firstname.lastname@example.org

 Foraging is super trendy at the moment, but contrary to what you may have heard, it’s not quite as simple as heading into the field or forest with a Swiss army knife and hacking and slashing willy-nilly.
 You need to tread carefully – and know your stuff – and that’s where Roushanna Gray comes in.
 Working at a nursery specialising in indigenous plants, and having spent the past nine years experimenting with the flavours of Cape Town’s indigenous edibles, has made Roushanna about as good a guide as you’ll get for taking a walk on the wild side.